hoijui/-presentation_IntellectualProperty/talk.pp.md

 * Originated from the _Free Software_ movement
 * Divided into _Free Software_ and _Open Source_
 * separate Licenses for Software and othre works

+### The four essential freedoms of Free Software

+1. unlimited use for any purpose

+1. right to study how the program works and understand it

+1. the right to share copies of the software

+1. the freedom to improve the program and to distribute the improvements to the program